Top emitter China agrees to work with EU to cut carbon

 Last month, it agreed to link its ETS with Australia’s scheme by 2018.

-EU Climate Commissioner Connie Hedegaard said the Chinese financing deal was “an important step for an ever closer cooperation towards a robust international carbon market”.
+EU Climate Commissioner Connie Hedegaard said on Thursday the Chinese financing deal was “an important step for an ever closer cooperation towards a robust international carbon market”.

-“Needless to say that it makes a significant difference when now also China wants to use carbon markets to reduce emissions cost-effectively and boost low-carbon technologies,” she said.
+“Needless to say that it makes a significant difference when now also China wants to use carbon markets to reduce emissions cost-effectively and boost low-carbon technologies,” she said in the statement.

 Piebalgs said the European Union had “solid experience” in fighting climate change, and it would share that with China.

-Sam Van den Plas, policy officer at environmental campaigning group WWF, said Europe had to ensure other developers of carbon markets avoided its mistakes, such as allocating too many permits to pollute.

-“It’s part of an ongoing process.
-Europe has first-mover advantage.
-It’s very useful that this is shared with other regions and in the longer term to link other schemes,” he said.
+“The results of these projects will benefit all of us and contribute to our common objective: a sustainable development of the planet,” he said.

-The European Union will contribute 25 million euros and technical assistance over a four-year period to three carbon-reduction projects.
+The European Union will contribute 25 million euros ($33 million) and technical assistance over a four-year period to three carbon-reduction projects.

 Apart from helping with the design and implementation of emissions trading schemes in China, the other projects are to assist Chinese cities to be resource-efficient and to cut water and heavy-metal pollution and implement sustainable waste treatment policies.